Electrical and Computer Engineering Courses

 Ece 518 Power Systems Analysis (3)

 This course covers principles of electric power systems, three-phase transformers, transmission line parameters, admittance model, impedance model, network work calculations, power-flow solution, symmetrical faults, symmetrical components and sequence network, asymmetrical faults, elements of power system protection and power system stability.
-Prerequisites: Ece 202 or Cen 280, Ece/Cen 310 and Ece 413 or permission of instructor.
+Prerequisites: Ece 202, Ece 310 and Ece 413 or permission of instructor.
+Students who have received credit for IECE418 cannot receive credit for this course.

 Ece 520 (Csi 522) Introduction to VLSI (3)

 An introduction to Very Large Scale Integrated (VLSI) circuit design.
 The device, circuit, and system aspects of VLSI design are covered in an integrated fashion.
 Emphasis is placed on NMOS, PMOS and CMOS technology.
 Using transistors, simple gates such as XOR, AND, OR, AOI, OAI, and flip flops, are constructed and simulated using Cadence Design Systems tools.
 Verilog-A is used to provide input vectors and test the correctness of the output.
-Prerequisites: Either Ece 231/Cen 340 and Ece 300/Cen 380 or Csi 404 and Phy 415, or equivalent.
+Prerequisites: Either Ece 231 and Ece 300 or Csi 404 and Phy 415, or equivalent.
+Students who have received credit for IECE420 cannot receive credit for this course.

 Ece 521 Digital ASIC Design (3)

 The design of complex digital Application Specific Integrated Circuits (ASICs).
-Standard cell libraries and the Verilog language are used to build complex digital synchronous circuits using Cadence layout synthesis tools.
-Interconnect delay estimation, clock tree synthesis, repeater and pipeline stage design are introduced.
-A synchronous digital circuit utilizing 100s of flip flops and digital gates is designed as a final project and sent to MOSIS for fabrication.
+Standard cell libraries and the Verilog language are used to build complex digital synchronous circuits using industry standard layout synthesis tools.
+Interconnect delay estimation, clock tree synthesis, repeater and pipeline stage design and introduced.
+A synchronous digital system utilizing 100s of flip flops and logic gates is designed as a final project and post-processed for fabrication.
 Prerequisites: Ece 420/520 Introduction to VLSI.
+Students who receive credit for Ece 421 cannot receive credit for this course.
+Students who have received credit for IECE421 cannot receive credit for this course.

 Ece 522 Integrated Circuit Devices (3)

 Modern solid-state devices and their operational principles.
 Solid state physics fundamentals, such as carriers and their mobility, band structures, doping concentrations and PN junctions.
 The operation of PN diodes, PIN diodes, and Schottky diodes, as well as three terminal devices, such as BJTs, JFETs, SCRs, MESFETs and MOSFETs.
 Device modelling and behavior.
-Prerequisites: Cen 380 Introduction to Digital Circuits or Ece 300 Introduction to Electronics or equivalent.
+Prerequisites: Ece 300 Introduction to Electronics or equivalent.
+Students who have received credit for IECE422 cannot receive credit for this course.

 Ece 531 (Csi 534) Reconfigurable Computing (3)